jimjonesbr/rdf_fdw/README.md

 >Such inconsistencies can lead to unexpected or confusing results.
 To avoid surprises:
 >* Always test how your target triplestore handles tagged or typed literals.
 >* Consider simpler (less performant) alternatives like [`STR`](https://github.com/jimjonesbr/rdf_fdw/blob/master/README.md#str) when working with language-tagged values.
->* Enable the `log_sparql` option in `rdf_fdw` to compare the number of records returned by the SPARQL endpoint with those visible in PostgreSQL.
-If the counts differ, it likely means some records were filtered out locally due to incompatible behavior in pushdown function evaluation.
+>* To verify the accuracy of results, compare the number of records returned by the SPARQL endpoint with those stored in PostgreSQL.
+You can do this by analyzing the [EXPLAIN and Diagnostics](https://github.com/jimjonesbr/rdf_fdw/blob/master/README.md#explain-and-diagnostics) output or by reviewing the SPARQL query logs generated using the `log_sparql` table option.
+If the SPARQL query yields more records than are displayed on the client side, it may indicate that some records were filtered out locally due to inconsistencies in pushdown function evaluation.

 ### [SUM](https://github.com/jimjonesbr/rdf_fdw/blob/master/README.md#sum)